invisibleXML/ixml/misc/proposal-F-S.md

   default namespace.

-* All namespace declarations pertain to the grammar as a whole and must be given before the first rule of the grammar.
+* All namespace declarations pertain to the grammar as a whole and MUST be given before the first rule of the grammar.

 * No two namespace declarations may bind the same prefix.

-* A nonterminal taking the lexical form of a QName must if serialized be serialized as an XML element name with the same local name and with a prefix bound to the same namespace.
-Normally the prefix should be as given in the grammar.  *(If all namespaces are declared before the first rule, there should be no reason it should be impossible to use the same prefix.
-Perhaps we can make this a 'must'.)*
+* A nonterminal taking the lexical form of a QName MUST if serialized be serialized as an XML element name with the same local name and with a prefix bound to the same namespace.
+Normally the prefix SHOULD be as given in the grammar.  *(If all namespaces are declared before the first rule, there should be no reason it should be impossible to use the same prefix.
+Perhaps we can make this a 'MUST'.)*

   The ixml processor is responsible for including appropriate namespace declarations in the XML output.

-* In the XML form of an ixml grammar, all namespaces bound in in the ixml grammar should be bound in the XML form of the grammar.
+* In the XML form of an ixml grammar, all namespaces bound in in the ixml grammar SHOULD be bound in the XML form of the grammar.

   This should normally take the form of namespace declarations on the `ixml` element.

-The pragmas should also be represented in the usual way, if that differs from being realized as a namespace-binding attribute.
+## Possible variations

+* Instead of saying processors MUST be able to ignore all pragmas, we might say they SHOULD be able to ignore all pragmas.

+* Instead of making pragma-data required but possibly empty, requiring an empty *pragma-data* element in cases like `[ls:token]`, we might make it optional but non-empty, so that `[ls:token]` could have the shorter XML representation `<pragma pname="ls:token"/>`.

+* Instead of forbidding two namespace declarations for the same prefix, we could say they MUST agree, or that the first one wins (as for entity declarations) or that the last one wins (as for multiple `let` clauses for the same variable in a FLWOR expression in XQuery).

+* Instead of requiring that in the XML form of an ixml grammar, all namespaces bound in in the ixml grammar SHOULD be bound in the XML form of the grammar, we could say that those actually used MUST be bound, or that they all MUST be bound.